 The chart above shows the distribution of median earnings for Online graduates in 2024 in New Mexico.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.

-How long does it take to complete an online degree in New Mexico?
+How long does it take to complete Online general degree in New Mexico?

 Common Challenges and Expert Tips for Online Learners